Compounded semaglutide (semaglutide): the 2026 buyer's guide

 Editorial disclosure

 GLP Chart is an editorial comparison site.
-We do not dispense, prescribe, or fulfill medications.
+We do not dispense, prescribe or fulfill medications.
 Talk to a licensed clinician about whether Compounded semaglutide is appropriate for you.
-Pricing reflects publicly verified rates as of 12 May 2026; verify with the manufacturer or your prescriber before committing.
+Pricing reflects publicly verified rates as of June 22; verify with the manufacturer or your prescriber before committing.